ejsmit/infrastructure/README.md

 Requires a yaml as first parameter.
 A possible second argument to specify a single host if the playbook does not limit itself to a single host.

+# Thanks

+Thanks to https://github.com/selfhostedshow/infra for a few ideas.